announce/hvd/README.md

 ```

 ## Dataset

-The dataset is available at https://goo.gl/4wrwRx in npz format.
+1. The dataset needs to be restored from the original database dump file.
+Refer to [vcc-base](https://github.com/announce/vcc-base/tree/v1.0) for more detail.
+1. Then use [dump.py](https://github.com/announce/hvd/blob/v1.0/dump.py#L47-L49) to convert the data into npz format.

 ## Debug
 ```